Free cover letter template

 Five things you need to stop doing on your cover letter

-Third paragraph – What can you do for the company?
+Third paragraph – What you can do for them

 Example: